stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/2-deployments.md

 # Verify the image version
 kubectl describe deployment nginx-deployment | grep Image:

+# Notice the image version is back to nginx:1.20
 ```

 ### Task 5: Working with ConfigMaps and Secrets